CEO and Director of Meteorology (acting) – Peter Stone

 Piero combines a strong domain competence and an established experience in public services, with a deep and varied knowledge of operations in multinational corporations.

-Peter is our Chief Customer Officer and Group Executive, Business Solutions.
+Andrew is our General Manager for Agriculture, Water and International Development.
+He is currently acting as Chief Customer Officer and Group Executive, Business Solutions.

 Chief Information and Technology Officer – Nichole Brinsmead